KeepSafe/MultiStateAnimation/README.md

 ```

+#### Generating JSON animation files automatically

 Included in the repo is a [Python 3 script](scripts/generate_animation_json.py) that can assist in generating the JSON for an animation.
+To use it, place the frames for each section of the animation in a separate folder, the pass those folders to the script.

+For example, to generate the JSON file above, create a folder structure like this:

+    .
+    ├── first_section
+    │   ├── first_section_1.png
+    │   └── first_section_2.png
+    ├── first_to_second_transition
+    │   ├── first_to_second_transition_001.png
+    │   ├── first_to_second_transition_002.png
+    │   └── first_to_second_transition_003.png
+    ├── nothing_to_second_transition
+    │   ├── nothing_to_second_001.png
+    │   └── nothing_to_second_002.png
+    └── second_section
+        └── second_section_01.png

+These folders can be located anywhere in your filesystem.
+To generate the JSON file, run the script with the folders as arguments:

+    python generate_animation_json.py first_section/ second_section/ first_to_second_transition/ nothing_to_second_transition/ --output=sample_animation.json

+The script will ask a series of questions about each section, and save the resulting json file to `sample_animation.json`.
+You can run `python generate_animation_json.py --help` to see a full list of arguments

 ### Playing animations